ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

    :language: fortran
    :class: highlight

-The Fortran bindings API consist entirely on subroutines calls.
-Always, the 1st argument is a Fortran type (struct) to an ADIOS2 component, while the last argument is an error integer flag, :f90:`integer ierr`. ``ierr==0`` means normal execution while any other value represents an error or a different state.
+The Fortran bindings API consists entirely of subroutine calls.
+The 1st argument is always a Fortran type (struct) to an ADIOS2 component, while the last argument is an error integer flag, :f90:`integer ierr`. ``ierr==0`` means normal execution while any other value represents an error or a different state.
 ADIOS2 Fortran bindings provide a list of possible errors coming from the C++ standardized error exception library:

 .. code-block:: fortran